WLJSTeam/wolfram-js-frontend/container/README.md

 ```

 ## NGINX Proxy
 The container also includes a nginx proxy running by default.
 This aggreggates the http and websockets ports into one port at 3000 (inside the container).
-It also makes it possible to further reverse proxy the application and add TLS encryption
+It also makes it possible to further reverse proxy the application and add TLS encryption.

+**Encrypted connection is mandatory** if WLJS Notebook is hosted on a remote server, otherwise some features will not work due to the restrictions of the unsequred context such as:
+- Export to interactive HTML
+- Audio/Video input
+- Clipboard access

 ### TLS proxy config